Skip to content

 Redshift Serverless namespaces should not use the default admin username

-If you manage resources directly, configure the relevant Terraform AWS provider resources to meet this control.
+Use AWS provider resources directly.
 See docs for the resources involved: aws_redshiftserverless_namespace.

 resource "aws_redshiftserverless_namespace" "this" {